Doctoral students

 Visegrad Scholarship Program

-• Visegrad scholarships support Master and post-Master students and researchers in all disciplines and in any language for up to four semesters at more than 190 higher education institutions across Central and Eastern Europe
+• Visegrad scholarships support Master and post-master students and researchers in all disciplines and any language for up to four semesters at more than 190 higher education institutions across Central and Eastern Europe

 • both citizens of the Visegrad and non-Visegrad countries may apply for the scholarship